 It’s going to be hard when we go back not to see him at the airport, or when I can’t hug him hello instead of goodbye like our final goodbye during my last flight out from Perth.
 It’s going to be difficult to see my Nonna (Grandmother) alone at my mother’s house as she is well into her eighties and has felt the loss of Nonno greatly.

 I still feel him so strongly in my life.
 It hurts to think little Matthias will never know him, that I will never hear his voice calling me darlin’ again, that he won’t be grilling meat on the BBQ for Christmas, that he won’t be insisting that we eat and drink more than our own body weight.
 Simply that such a wonderful character is absent from our company when we desire him so much.
 What a huge hole to fill.

-Yet my dear Nonnino you are still surprising me, as I stumbled on a picture of you at my last birthday at home in Perth, Western Australia.
+Yet, my dear Nonnino, you are still surprising me, as I stumbled on a picture of you at my last birthday at home in Perth, Western Australia.
 Do you remember?
 We went to Fremantle to eat at the Little Creatures Brewery.
-It was the hottest day of the year and we were all perspiring to death waiting for a free table, then we drank too much beer and went for ice cream after at Baskin and Robbins right their on the pier.
+It was the hottest day of the year and we were all perspiring to death waiting for a free table, then we drank too much beer and went for ice cream after at Baskin and Robbin’s right there on the pier.
 I found a lovely casual candid photo that I took of you sitting next to your grandson Damian, son Fil and daughter in law Rosanna.
-You didn’t even see me take it, yet I am so glad I did, because there you are my splendid, handsome Nonno.
+You didn’t even see me take it, yet I am so glad I did because there you are my splendid, handsome Nonno.
 One look at you makes me remember every happiness in my life, for a moment you are still here, held close without realising.